Guusvanmeerveld/Samuel/README.md

 Even though Tempo is a simple bot, it does have a lot of customizable features.
 To customize & configure the bot, simply create environment variables with the desired values.
 This can be done using a `.env` file in development and using `docker-compose` or `docker run` in production.

 - `BOT_TOKEN`: A required token which is used to authorize with Discord.
+- `REDIS_URL`: Required, specifies the url to connect with the Redis database.
+- `REDIS_PASSWORD`: Required (if you use a password), used in combination with `REDIS_URL` to specify the password for the user.
+- `REDIS_USER`: Required (if you are not using the default user), used in combination with `REDIS_URL` to specify the user.
+- `SPOTIFY_CLIENT_ID`: Required, your Spotify developer client id.
+- `SPOTIFY_CLIENT_SECRET`: Required, your Spotify developer client secret.
+- `SOUNDCLOUD_TOKEN`: Not required, the bot fetches this token from SoundCloud itself.
+But if that does not work, you can specify your own token.
+For more information on how to acquire this token, please refer to [this](https://stackoverflow.com/a/43962626/14346660) link.
 - `DISCORD_API_VERSION`: Not required nor recommended, but a optional variable which can be used to change the api version if that is for any reason required.
 Default: `9`
 - `BOT_COLOR`: Not required, can be set to change color of the bots embeds.
 Default: `BLURPLE`.
 Uses the ColorResolvable type from Discord.js.
 Down below is a list of valid colors:
   - 'DEFAULT'